cloudfoundry/docs-dev-guide/deploy-apps/environment-variable.html.md

 ### <a id='DATABASE_URL'></a>DATABASE_URL ###

 The Ruby buildpack looks at the database\_uri for bound services to see if they match known database types.
 If there are known relational database services bound to the application, the buildpack sets up the DATABASE_URL environment variable with the first one in the list.

 If your application depends on DATABASE\_URL being set to the connection string for your service, and Cloud Foundry does not set it, you can set this variable manually.

-`$ cf set-env myapp DATABASE_URL mysql://b5d435f40dd2b2:ebfc00ac@us-cdbr-east-03.cleardb.com:3306/ad_c6f4446532610ab`
+`$ cf set-env my_app_name DATABASE_URL mysql://b5d435f40dd2b2:ebfc00ac@us-cdbr-east-03.cleardb.com:3306/ad_c6f4446532610ab`

 ### <a id='GEM_HOME'></a>GEM_HOME ###